calee14/FoodAllergyIndicator/README.md

 - [ ] Remove a list of allergies
     - [ ] Make a user dynamic list of search ingredients
 - [ ] Change app colors for rebranding
-- [ ] Improve api search in some way
+- [X] Improve api search in some way
   - [ ] Use google's vision API to detect food in picture
   - [ ] connect to google's vision API
-  - [X] check if there is food in image
   - [ ] implement allergy check code with google's results
 # Future Features
 - [ ] Make it so that it can recognize food packages or food bar scanners to get indgredients on food